SJarno/angular-spring-register-login/README.md

 Basic authentication with Spring Security.
 The app checks for user principal, and shows content accordingly.

 ## Todo:
-- Role based auth, for secret role, and admin role.
+- Role based auth, for secret role, and admin role: In-memory users first, and basic register functions then.
 - Should check on cors policy, as it is not functioning atm.
     - The project works fine from the root, when serving static content.
 Requires to build the angular client first, and then running spring.